karellodewijk/wottactics/README.md

 1. Start a mongodb database with default settings ("mongod --dbpath some_path")
 2. Start redis with default options ("redis-server dir some_path").
-3. install dependencies with npm ("npm install" in project directory)
+3. Install dependencies with npm ("npm install" in project directory)
+4. Fill in the server/servers you are hosting on the top of public/javascript/planner.js, public/javascript/stored_tactics.js.
+If it's just for testing use 'localhost'.
-4. run "node app.js" or "sudo node app.js" (sudo because default port 80 requires elevated privileges)
+5. run "node app.js" or "sudo node app.js" (sudo because default port 80 requires elevated privileges)

 If you want facebook/google/twitter/wg login to work, you need to fill in the "secrets.txt" files with secrets/ids generated when you register the app at their respecive services.
-And you need to whitelist callback urls to http://hostname/auth/facebook/callback, http://hostname/auth/google/callback for fb and google login.
+And you need to whitelist callback urls to http://hostname/auth/facebook/callback, http://hostname/auth/google/callback for fb and google login. secrets.txt also has option to run on different ports/connect to remote db and probably more.

 The interesting parts of this project are the server ("app.js") and the clientside javascript that makes the editor tick, ("public/javascripts/planner.js").